Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-intelligence.md

 ## Practice 21: Keep the intelligence cycle responsive

 **Problem**
-A rigid sequence can delay intelligence in a fast changing situation.
+A rigid sequence can delay intelligence in a fast-changing situation.

 **Action**
 Run direction, collection, processing, analysis, sharing, and feedback as overlapping activities.